Chrome now allows moving Side Panel to left from right

 Chrome is also using the Side Panel to display Google search results, history journeys, and Google Lens Image Search.

-If you didn’t like the Side Panel position on the right of the screen in Chrome as it sticks to the corner and comes in your way as you work, Chrome now allows you to display and access it from the left side as well.
+If you didn’t like the Side Panel position on the right side of the screen in Chrome as it sticks to the corner and comes in your way, Chrome now allows you to display and access it from the left side as well.

-How to move Side Panel to left in Chrome
+How to Switch Chrome Side Panel to the left or right side

 side panel appearance settings show on left right